A Prayer for the Mom Who Is Weary

 But those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint. – Isaiah 40:31

 My life over the past twelve months has been like a roller coaster ride and at my age, I don't do roller coasters anymore.
-I sit on the bench next to the ride and wait for my kids to go through the tortuous up and down, inside out, upside down, and sometimes backwards journey until they disembark and come to tell me how awesome it was.
+I sit on the bench next to the ride and wait for my kids to go through the tortuous up and down, inside out, upside down, and sometimes backward journey until they disembark and come to tell me how awesome it was.
 Though I stay off the rides at the theme park, my own life has been filled with ups and downs, twists and turns.
 These many months have been a time of change, loss, answered prayer, heartache, joy, and fear.
 There have been new experiences, unexpected opportunities, and dreams come true.
 I never knew what to expect from one day to the next; all I could do what hold on tight.

 I feel the same way about motherhood.
 Life as a mom often feels like a roller coaster ride.
 Just when I get used to a new stage in my children's development, they change.
 The unexpected twists and turns in the daily life of motherhood is exhausting.
 I always feel inadequate and unprepared.
 Like going on a new ride at the theme park, I never know when the next big drop will come.
 I wake up wondering: Will they get along today?
-Will anyone get hurt and have to go the emergency room?
+Will anyone get hurt and have to go to the emergency room?
 Will we have to cancel our plans because of an unexpected virus they caught from another child?
-Will homeschool go smoothly or be a long drawn out ordeal?
+Will homeschool go smoothly or be a long, drawn-out ordeal?
 Will I have the patience I need?
 What craziness will the day hold?

 Scripture says that those who trust in the Lord will renew their strength (Isa 40:31).
 I need my strength renewed, don't you?
 One of the ways we can practically trust the Lord and receive his mercy, grace, and strength, is through prayer.